Relativism: Thomas Kuhn

 Thomas Kuhn's philosophy of science, as expressed in The Structure of Scientific Revolutions, is often interpreted as relativistic.
 He claimed that, as well as progressing steadily and incrementally ("normal science"), science undergoes periodic revolutions or "paradigm shifts", leaving scientists working in different paradigms with difficulty in even communicating.
 Thus the truth of a claim, or the existence of a posited entity, is relative to the paradigm employed.
-However, it isn't necessary for him to embrace relativism because every paradigm presupposes the prior, building upon itself through history and so on.
+However, it is not necessary for him to embrace relativism because every paradigm presupposes the prior, building upon itself through history and so on.
 This leads to there being a fundamental, incremental, and referential structure of development which is not relative but again, fundamental.